ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 - Supports Exchange Online roaming signatures, New Outlook and Outlook Web
 - Multi-customer capable
 - Works with linked mailboxes in resource forest scenarios
-- Users see signature when writing e-mails
+- Users see signature when writing emails
 - More cost-effective than other cloud based products, more features than other on-prem products

 The features reserved for Benefactor Circle members are available at a very, very competitive price compared to other commercial solutions that work with on-prem, hybrid and cloud-only configurations.